AI Meeting Notetakers: Otter vs Fireflies vs Fathom vs MeetGeek vs tl;dv (2026)

 If you need CRM integration for sales: Use Fireflies.ai.
 It logs everything to Salesforce or HubSpot automatically and gives you conversation intelligence across your pipeline.

 If you need video clips for training or product feedback: Use Grain.
-The clipping workflow is the best we tested.
-You can pull 30-second clips from hour-long calls and share them with your team in seconds.
+Its clipping workflow is the slickest of the bunch.
+You can pull a 30-second clip out of an hour-long call and share it with your team in seconds.

 If you need meeting notes plus full video workflows: Use ScreenApp.
 It handles meeting recording, screen recording, transcription, summaries, and video editing in one platform.